-3) Calculated using the company's federal statutory tax rates of 21% and 35% for 2018 and 2017, respectively.
-Any permanent tax adjustments and state income taxes on these items have been deemed immaterial and are not included.
+- 3) Calculated using the company's federal statutory tax rates of 21% and 35% for 2018 and 2017, respectively.
+Any permanent tax adjustments and state income taxes on these items have been deemed immaterial and are not included. - 4) The quarter ended June 30, 2018 includes 9.4% of tax benefit related to the settlement of the IRS Matter, which includes both the impact of the settlement with the IRS as well as the reversal of certain previously accrued state and local tax liabilities.